-As of December 31, 2011, we have grants outstanding under three share-based compensation plans.
+As of December 31, 2012, we have grants outstanding under two share-based compensation plans.
 In May 2010, our shareholders approved the 2010 Performance Incentive Plan, as amended ("the 2010 Plan"), which authorized the grant of share options, common shares and other share-based awards for up to 2,450,000 common shares of beneficial interest.
 Our 2001 Long Term Incentive Plan (the "2001 Plan"), which expired in May 2010, authorized the grant of share options, common shares and other share-based awards of 3,250,000 common shares of beneficial interest.
-Our 1993 Long Term Incentive Plan (the "1993 Plan"), which expired in May 2003, authorized the grant of share options, common shares and other share-based awards for up to 5,500,000 common shares of beneficial interest.

-Option awards under all three plans are required to have an exercise price at least equal to the closing trading price of our common shares on the date of grant.
+Option awards under both plans are required to have an exercise price at least equal to the closing trading price of our common shares on the date of grant.
 Options and restricted share awards under these plans generally vest over three to six years and option awards typically have a ten-year contractual term.
 We pay dividends on unvested shares.
 Certain options and share awards provide for accelerated vesting if there is a change in control.
 Additionally, the vesting on certain option and share awards can accelerate in part or in full upon retirement based on the age of the retiree or upon termination without cause.

 The fair value of each option award is estimated on the date of grant using the Black-Scholes model.
 Expected volatilities, term, dividend yields, employee exercises and estimated forfeitures are primarily based on historical data.
 The risk-free interest rate is based on the U.S. Treasury yield curve in effect at the time of grant.
 The fair value of each share award is determined based on the closing trading price of our common shares on the grant date.
-No options were granted in 2011.
+No options were granted in 2012 and 2011.

-The following table provides a summary of the weighted-average assumption used to value options in 2010 and 2009:
+The following table provides a summary of the weighted-average assumption used to value options in 2010: